ZangEldor/The-Explorer-A-2D-Platformer/README.md

 Clone the repository and build with the following command (enter from root directory):

 	g++ Source/main.cpp Source/Hook.cpp Source/Player.cpp Source/Spike.cpp Source/Enemy.cpp Source/LevelFinish.cpp Source/Block.cpp Source/InvBlock.cpp Source/LevelObjects.cpp Source/Background.cpp -lSDL2main -lSDL2 -lSDL2_image

+## Level Editor
+In order for creating your own levels, feel free to change the files under the Levels sub-directory.\
+Each level is a 40 x 30 grid with the following representations:
+1: block\
+0: floor\
+S: spike\
+P: player (keep in mind that the player is 3 blocks tall)\
+F: finish (keep in mind that the finish is 3 blocks tall)\
+E: enemy\
+I: invisible block (used for controlling enemies movement)\